Inferring Object Properties with a Tactile Sensing Array Given Varying Joint Stiffness and Velocity: Experiments with a Real Robot

+We also performed a set of experiments with a real robot.
+Similar to our experiments with the physics-based models in Section \ref{sec:sims}, our experiments with the real robot varied arm stiffness and velocity.

-\subsubsection{Experimental Setup}
+\subsection{Experimental Setup}

-Cody, as shown in Fig. \ref{fig:cody}, is a statically stable mobile manipulator weighing approximately 160 kg.
-The components of the robot are: Meka A1 arms, a Segway omni-directional base and a Festo 1-DOF (degree of freedom). linear actuator.
+We used the robot, Cody, for our experiments.
+Cody, as shown in Fig. \ref{fig:cody}, is a statically stable (wheeled) mobile humanoid robot weighing approximately 160 kg.
+The components of the humanoid robot are: two Meka A1 arms, a Segway omni-directional base and a Festo 1-DOF (degree of freedom) linear actuator for a spine to adjust the torso height.
 The two seven-DOF anthropomorphic arms contain series elastic actuators.
-When we control these arms, each joint simulates a low-stiffness, visco-elastic, torsional spring.
-We control the robot's arms by changing the equilibrium angles of these simulated springs over time.
+When we control these arms, each joint simulates a low-stiffness, visco-elastic, torsion spring.
+We control the robot's arms by changing the equilibrium angles of these simulated springs.

-Cody has a force-sensitive skin across its entire forearm.
-Meka Robotics and the Georgia Tech Healthcare Robotics Lab developed the forearm tactile skin sensor, which is based on Stanford's capacitive sensing technology, as described by Ulmen \textit{et. al.} \cite{UlmenEdsingerCutkosky2012}.
+Cody has a force-sensitive skin covering its forearm.
+Meka Robotics and the Georgia Tech Healthcare Robotics Lab developed the forearm tactile skin sensor, which is based on Stanford's capacitive sensing technology, as described by Ulmen \textit{et al.} \cite{UlmenEdsingerCutkosky2012}.
 The skin consists of a capacitive pressure-sensor array.
 We refer to the elements of this array as taxels (tactile pixels).
-There are 384 taxels on the entire skin, and these are distributed in a 24X16 array, with each taxel being 9 mm X 9 mm in size.
+There are 384 taxels on the entire skin, and these are distributed in a 24 x 16 array, with each taxel being 9 mm x 9 mm in size.
 The array of taxels reports the measured force applied to each taxel at 100 Hz.